 Tutoring is available to all current Atlantic Cape students, free of charge.
 Atlantic Cape offers a variety of tutoring services.
 Nearly all subject areas are covered; hours and availability vary.
 On-campus tutoring is offered in designated spaces in the libraries.
-Online, remote tutoring is available live by chat, interactive whiteboards and live meetings, and asynchronously by sending in papers for review, or by submitting subject-specific questions to tutoring staff.
+Tutoring is also available through virtual meetings, asynchronously by sending in papers for review, or by submitting subject-specific questions to tutoring staff.